chn555/NAM/README.md

 ## Acknowledgments

 * Thanks to  [silent-mobius](https://github.com/silent-mobius) for mentoring the project
-* Thanks to bigrush for taking the project and restarting development
+* Thanks to [BigRush](https://github.com/BigRush) for taking the project and restarting development